goyalxatul/AWS-CI-CD-Project/README.md

-Prerequisites
+Prerequisites:

 To set up and use this CI/CD pipeline, ensure you have the following:
 AWS Account with permissions to manage CodePipeline, CodeBuild, Elastic Beanstalk, and related services.
 Bitbucket Repository containing the application’s source code.
 A buildspec.yml file to define the build steps.
 Elastic Beanstalk Application and an environment configured to deploy your application.
 Setting Up the CI/CD Pipeline
 Set Up a Bitbucket Repository
 Push your application’s source code to a Bitbucket repository.
 Configure AWS CodePipeline
 Create a new pipeline using the AWS Management Console.
 Set Bitbucket as the source stage and link it to your repository.
 Create an AWS CodeBuild Project